LukasBlanck/langevin_dynamics/README.md

 Concretely for the `Tesla V100-SXM2-32GB`:

-Theoretically 96KB, but practically (source: CUDA): 48 KiB.
-So this alone requires:
+Theoretically 96KB, but CUDA hard set it statically to 48KB (source: [CUDA](https://docs.nvidia.com/cuda/volta-tuning-guide/index.html)).
+The 96KB would have to be required manually with `cudaFuncAttributeMaxDynamicSharedMemorySize`.
+With 48KB this requires:

 ```
 N < 6144
 ```
+One SM on V100 has 96KB shared memory.
+Block has 48KB, but with `cudaFuncAttributeMaxDynamicSharedMemorySize` can have the full 96KB.

 Practically, we can assume

 ```
 shared per block     theoretical blocks per SM from shared memory alone
-8 KiB                up to 12
+8 KB                up to 12
-16 KiB               up to 6
+16 KB               up to 6
-24 KiB               up to 4
+24 KB               up to 4
-32 KiB               up to 3
+32 KB               up to 3
-48 KiB               up to 2
+48 KB               up to 2
->48 KiB              usually 1
+>48 KB              usually 1
 ```

+The number of blocks per SM is further limited by the maximum number of threads ands warps per SM (and register use).

 >TODO: Test sensitivity on runtime (Block parallelism) for N>1000.